shahlab/teaching/2019-Fall-CompGen/README.md

 2. **RNA-seq analyses**:
 	This project will involve downloading raw sequencing datasets from GEO database and identification of differentially expressed genes and their functional characterization.

 Detailed instructions for the finals projects will be given 2 weeks prior to the last class.
-The final project accounts for 25% of the final grade.

 ### [DataCamp](https://www.datacamp.com/groups/education) for Graduate Students
 All graduate students taking this course will be assigned one [DataCamp](https://www.datacamp.com/groups/education) module every two weeks.
 The modules will be parallel to the materials covered in the class.
 The students will be required to submit their certificates of completion from DataCamp.
 Failure to complete all DataCamp modules will lead to an automatic loss of one grade.